Friday fish takes simple forms at times and the favourite salt cod provides a standby meal, frequently eaten in Marseille and in Provence in general.

 - Steam the fish with the carrots and the potatoes in a pressure cooker together with the cauliflower florets.

 A very cool rosé or a cool white wine go well with this dish.

 This is the season when a fair amount of Brocciu (or Brousse in French) is consumed.

 When I cannot find it, I use Ricotta although it is a little different in that it is made from ewe’s milk and it is good if you are lactose intolerant.

 It is a soft, velvety and fresh cheese which is found in many Corsican recipes.
 It can be eaten immediately after being made or affiné for a month.

-Having made some beignets with it (see post of 8 November), I thought it was time to give a little information about it.
+Having made some beignets with it (recipe here), I thought it was time to give a little information about it.

 Eaten at the end of a meal, as a dessert, on its own or as the main ingredient of a delicious cheesecake, the Fiadone, it evokes Corsican cuisine immediately.
 It can also replace crème pâtissière in fruit tarts.
 Enjoy a cool glass of white wine with it or a sparkling Muscat at the end of a meal.